-Powered by .id - the population experts for Blacktown City Council
+Powered by .id (informed decisions) for Blacktown City Council

 The addition of dwellings to the housing stock is a major driver of population growth in an area, providing opportunities for households to relocate from other areas or new households to form locally (such as young people leaving the family home or separations/divorces).